JimmyTwoShoezZz/TD-Game/notes/notes.md

 The decision will be based on enemy composition hints in the map description—favoring Artillery for groups of lighter units and Rail Gun for heavy, armored enemies.
-Also, the rail gun and artillery should be combined in the same way we combined the shotgun and flamethrower I’d like to set a game constraint so that it’s only possible to build towers between rounds, not during the waves
+Also, the rail gun and artillery should be combined in the same way we combined the shotgun and flamethrower I’d like to set a game constraint so that it’s only possible to build towers between rounds, not during the waves I want an energy crystal tower.
+It doesn’t have an active attack, but it buffs other  towers damage, attack speed, and cooldowns for abilities.
+It would be a late game tower, expensive to unlock

 **Enemies / Abilities**
 Human Ground Units